edenb-dev/QR-Code-Generator/README.md

 ## How to use :

-* 1. Open the Main.py file.
+Open the Main.py file.__
-* 2. Click on the text field.
+Click on the text field.__
-* 3. Write your message.
+Write your message.__
-* 4. Click the "Generate QR" button.
+Click the "Generate QR" button.

 ## How to export the QR code :